pakallis/pakallis.github.io/_includes/content/home-intro.md

 # [Pavlos Kallis](/)

-Senior software engineer with more than 6 years of professional experience and aspiring machine learning engineer.
+Senior software engineer with more than 6 years of professional experience in developing software and machine learning applications.